Sharp Fuss-Catalan thresholds in graph bootstrap percolation: Sharp lower bound

 \begin{definition}[$(r-2)_*$-BP] Let $T$ be a $K_r$-tree and $S\subset V(T)$ a set of {\it seeds}, which we consider to be initially {\it infected}.
 Then, in each step of the process, either \begin{itemize} \item {\it (usual step)} some vertex $v$ with at least $r-2$ infected neighbors becomes infected; or else \item {\it (special step)} if no such $v$ exists, but for some internal edge $e$, there are two cliques $H_i\neq H_j$ containing $e$ such that $H_i$ has $r-4$ infected vertices and $H_j$ has $1$ infected vertex, and all $r-3$ of these vertices are not in $e$, then we infect an arbitrarily chosen vertex $u\in e$; and otherwise, \item {\it (terminal step)} if neither type of step is possible, then the process terminates. \end{itemize} We call this process {\it $(r-2)_*$-BP} on $T$, and let $\langle S;T\rangle_*$ denote the set of eventually infected vertices in $T$ started with the seed set $S$. \end{definition}

-The reason why only one vertex $u\in e$ becomes infected by the special rule is for technical reasons that will become apparent below.
+\begin{remark} The reason why only one vertex $u\in e$ becomes infected by the special rule is for technical reasons that will become apparent below.
 Note that, after such a special step, the other vertex in $e$ will become infected by the usual rule.
-Hence $(r-2)_*$-BP prioritizes usual steps, and uses special steps only when necessary.
-This fact will play a crucial role in our arguments.
+Hence $(r-2)_*$-BP prioritizes usual steps, and uses special steps only when necessary. \end{remark}